The Importance of Supporting Forestry Projects

 Again, this is why it’s so important to protect the health of our forests, and even more important to replant areas that have been depleted of trees.
 We need to leave a heritage for future generations.
 All of the amazing things that we have been able to grow up doing in the forests will not be available to future generations if we keep cutting down trees and clearing forest land the way we are currently.

-All of this leads to the need for more forestry projects to be supported.
+All of this leads to the need for more to supporting forestry projects.
 We need to make sure that we are doing our best to protect the longevity of the forests, and supporting projects that promote reforestation is a great way to do this.
 Teak is an excellent project to support.
-Literally the point of the investment is to plant trees, and keep planting those trees over and over again.
+Literally, the point of the investment is to plant trees and keep planting those trees over and over again.
 Investing in a teak plantation certainly won’t solve the world’s forestry problems, but it is a step in the right direction.
-Investing in a teak plantation brings us one step closer to preserving that all important heritage that can be passed down to future generations.
+Investing in a teak plantation brings us one step closer to preserving that all-important heritage that can be passed down to future generations.

 In-demand, yet of dwindling supply in the marketplace, Teak is a remarkably valuable hardwood that is extremely durable, practical, and beautiful.
 To learn more about this opportunity please watch this special presentation by Rachel Jensen and Mikkel Thorup.